NERSC/timemory/docs/overhead.md

 ## Conclusion

-Since TiMemory only records information of the functions explicitly specified, you can safely assume that unless TiMemory is inserted into a function called `> 100,000` times, it won't be adding more than a second of runtime to the function and **judicious use will probably have zero overhead**.
+Since timemory only records information of the functions explicitly specified, you can safely assume that unless timemory is inserted into a function called `> 100,000` times, it won't be adding more than a second of runtime to the function and **judicious use will probably have zero overhead**.

 Therefore, there is a simple rule of thumb:
-**do not insert a TiMemory components into simple functions that get invoked extremely frequently**.
+**do not insert a timemory components into simple functions that get invoked extremely frequently**.